LunguGeorgeProgramator/Python-Django-aplication./README.md

 The back end part made in python Django:

 This project is a simple DJango app, I am ussing bitnami-djangostack-2.2.2-0, for windows.
+It is a dynamic assistant that has a back end where you set html tags and in front end a jQuery script that tracks the tags and display help messages.
 It can be downloaded from link:

 https://bitnami.com/stack/django/installer